Bob Aspromonte: Early career

-Houston Astros (1962–1968)
+Houston Colt .45s/Astros (1962–1968)

-The Dodgers exposed him to the 1961 Major League Baseball expansion draft, and he was selected by the Houston Colt .45s with their second selection, the third player taken overall.
+The Dodgers exposed Aspromonte to the 1961 Major League Baseball expansion draft, and he was selected by the Houston Colt .45s with their second selection, the third player taken overall.
 In the small number of games played with the Dodgers, he had been used as a shortstop, but he was moved to third base when with the Astros (with token work at shortstop and the outfield).
 Aspromonte was the starting third baseman for the Houston franchise (renamed the Astros in 1965) for its first six seasons.
-On April 10, 1962, Aspromonte, playing third base and inserted into the leadoff position, became the first batter in Houston's MLB history.
-He singled to left field off Don Cardwell of the Chicago Cubs for the club's first hit, then scored its first-ever MLB run when the next batter, Al Spangler, tripled.
-Aspromonte would score two more runs that day, as the Colt .45s beat the Cubs, 11–2.
+On April 10, 1962, Aspromonte, playing third base and inserted into the leadoff position, became the first batter in Houston's MLB history, hosting the Chicago Cubs at Colt Stadium.
+He singled to left field off Don Cardwell for the club's first hit, then scored its first-ever MLB run when the next batter, Al Spangler, tripled.
+Aspromonte scored twice more that day, as the Colt .45s beat the Cubs, 11–2.
+Aspromonte authored an National League (NL)-record 57-game error-free streak among third basemen that endured until the first game of a doubleheader on September 20 versus the New York Mets.
 For the season, he played in 149 games, batting .266/.332/.376 (batting average/OBP/SLG), having 142 hits and 11 home runs with 59 RBIs on 54 strikeouts and 46 walks.
 He was 2nd in fielding percentage with .967, which was the first of six seasons in a row where he would finish in the top five for all fielders in the National League (which naturally led to him also finishing in the top five with putouts and assists).